iachievedream/demo_code/ubuntu/docker/README.md

 CREATE USER 'fu'@'%' IDENTIFIED BY 'password';
 GRANT ALL ON laravel.* TO 'fu'@'%';
+GRANT ALL PRIVILEGES ON *.* TO 'fu'@'localhost' WITH GRANT OPTION;
+GRANT ALL ON laravel.* TO 'fu'@'%' WITH GRANT OPTION;

 docker exec -it mysql8 mysql -u fu -p